LBruyne/LBruyne/README.md

 # Hi there, I'm Hins! 👋

 ## 🚀 About Me
-- I am a dedicated Master's student in Computer Science at Zhejiang University (ZJU), China PR, with a deep passion for exploring new technologies.
+- I am a dedicated Master's student in Computer Science at Zhejiang University (ZJU), China PR 🇨🇳, with a deep passion for exploring new technologies.
 My primary focus is on developing innovative projects in the realms of cryptography and blockchain applications.
 I firmly believe in the potential of the Web3 world and am incredibly enthusiastic about contributing to its growth and advancement.
 - I am a co-founder of [MatchUs](https://github.com/MatchUs-ZJU), a WeChat mini-program designed for ZJU students to make friends online.
 This platform has successfully served 20,000+ per students.
 If you are a ZJU student, you must have heard of it.

 🌱 **I’m currently learning:**
 - Advanced techniques in Cryptography, which are pivotal for enhancing privacy and security in blockchain and Web3 technologies.
 This area of study is crucial for developing secure and efficient decentralized systems.
 - Specifically, I am focusing on Zero-Knowledge Proofs, exploring methods to accelerate their performance and practicality for real-world applications.

-## 🛠 Skills
-- **Languages:** Solidity, Golang, Java, Python, JavaScript, TypeScript, Rust (learning~)
-- **Frameworks:** React for FE, and many BE frameworks
-- **Databases:** MongoDB, SQL, ...
-- **Tools:** Docker, Git, Jenkins, ...

 ## 📫 How to Reach Me
 - **Email:** [hinsliu@zju.edu.cn](mailto:hinsliu@zju.edu.cn)